tju-tomorrow/tju-tomorrow.github.io/_posts/2024-07-28-Promise-chainning-2024.md

 ## what is Promise chainning

+A Promise-chain starts with `new Promise` constructor and use`then/catch` as middle-party to pass the `promise.result`

-It's a mechanism in Promise-chain which formed like this:
+which formed like this:

 ```js
 new Promise(function(resolve, reject) {